fommil/fpmortals/manuscript/complete.md

 A> If the calculation of a `lazy val` results in an exception, it is A> retried every time it is accessed.
-Because exceptions can break A> referential transparency, we will limit our discussion to `lazy val` A> calculations that do not throw exceptions.
+Because exceptions can break A> referential transparency, we limit our discussion to `lazy val` A> calculations that do not throw exceptions.

 Scalaz formalises the three evaluation strategies with an ADT